apache/mxnet/docs/tutorials/sparse/csr.md

 - memory consumption is reduced significantly
 - certain operations (e.g. matrix-vector multiplication) are much faster

-Meanwhile, ``CSRNDArray`` inherits competitve features from ``NDArray`` such as lazy evaluation and automatic parallelization, which is not available in the scientific computing python package [SciPy](https://www.scipy.org/).
+Meanwhile, ``CSRNDArray`` inherits competitive features from ``NDArray`` such as lazy evaluation and automatic parallelization, which are not available in the scientific computing python package [SciPy](https://www.scipy.org/).

 Apart from often queried attributes such as **ndarray.shape**, **ndarray.dtype** and **ndarray.context**,